 Frequently Asked Questions

-Is a rototiller or a plow better for small farms?
+Is a rototiller bad for soil?